Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLocale-name-f.rst

     :status: todo
     :pysig: 341be97d9aff90c9978347f66f945b77
     :realsig: () const
-    :digest: 30015d42e388b5fd4074eb5cc283cc59
+    :digest: 50afffbfdb202fc1465917d31f0f5156

+The short name of this locale.

-Returns the language and country of this locale as a string of the form "language_country", where language is a lowercase, two-letter ISO 639 language code, and country is an uppercase, two- or three-letter ISO 3166 country code.
+Returns the language and territory of this locale as a string of the form "language_territory", where language is a lowercase, two-letter ISO 639 language code, and territory is an uppercase, two- or three-letter ISO 3166 territory code.
+If the locale has no specified territory, only the language name is returned.

-Note that even if :sip:ref:`~PyQt6.QtCore.QLocale` object was constructed with an explicit script,  will not contain it for compatibility reasons.
-Use :sip:ref:`~PyQt6.QtCore.QLocale.bcp47Name` instead if you need a full locale name.
+Even if the :sip:ref:`~PyQt6.QtCore.QLocale` object was constructed with an explicit script, name() will not contain it for compatibility reasons.
+Use :sip:ref:`~PyQt6.QtCore.QLocale.bcp47Name` instead if you need a full locale name, or construct the string you want to identify a locale by from those returned by passing its :sip:ref:`~PyQt6.QtCore.QLocale.language` to :sip:ref:`~PyQt6.QtCore.QLocale.languageToCode` and similar for the script and territory.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QLocale`, :sip:ref:`~PyQt6.QtCore.QLocale.language`, :sip:ref:`~PyQt6.QtCore.QLocale.script`, :sip:ref:`~PyQt6.QtCore.QLocale.territory`, :sip:ref:`~PyQt6.QtCore.QLocale.bcp47Name`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QLocale`, :sip:ref:`~PyQt6.QtCore.QLocale.language`, :sip:ref:`~PyQt6.QtCore.QLocale.script`, :sip:ref:`~PyQt6.QtCore.QLocale.territory`, :sip:ref:`~PyQt6.QtCore.QLocale.bcp47Name`, :sip:ref:`~PyQt6.QtCore.QLocale.uiLanguages`.